swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 $$

 The term $-\sum_{c=1}^C y_{ic} ln(\mu_{ic})$ is also defined as **cross-entropy**.
-This means that maximizing the likelihood $l(w)$ is equivalent to minimizing the negative cross-entropy, or to spare the headache *minimizing the negative loss-likelihood.*.
+This means that maximizing the likelihood $l(w)$ is equivalent to minimizing the cross-entropy, or to spare the headache *minimizing the negative loss-likelihood.*.
 Additionally for each
 $(x_i, y_i) \in \mathcal{D}$, the variables $(y_{i1},...,y_{iC})$ and $(\mu_{i1},...,\mu_{iC})$ are well defined probability
 distributions over the C classes.
 We will continue to use this notation in this chapter. **To summarize**, the log-likelihood function to maximize in order to find the optimal parameters $\mathbf{w}$ can be writen as: